Sensory Integration and Occupational Therapy-

 The development of sensory system begins in the womb and continues throughout our lives.
 The development of those senses is more in the early childhood that’s why this phase is called as sensory-motor years.

-The child starts to refine those sensory processing through the childhood activities.
-We know the most common senses (vision, hearing, smell, taste and touch), but there are some more vital senses are present in our body. i.e vestibular and proprioceptive senses.
+The child starts to refine those sensory processing through childhood activities.
+We know the most common senses (vision, hearing, smell, taste, and touch), but there are some more vital senses are present in our body. i.e vestibular and proprioceptive senses.

 - The Tactile sense- which provides sensory information through the surface of our skin.
 It helps us to know the texture, shape, and size of an object or surface.
 It also helps us to distinguish between two surfaces.

 - The Vestibular sense– which provides sensory information about the balance and movement.
 The vestibular sense organ is present in the inner ear and helps us to know the position of our body in space.

 - The Proprioceptive sense- which provides information through our muscles and joints.
 It helps us to know the movement of joints, whether its flexing or extending.

 It occurs when the sensory input registered in the nervous system.
 After the successful registration of input, the next process is sensory processing or integration.

 Now, what is sensory processing?

 Sensory integration, which is basic to sensory perception, is the ability to organize (or integrate) sensory information (or input) at the brainstem level.
 We perceive and learn through our senses, and sensory input precedes a motor output.
 Sensory integration affects the efficiency of higher center function after the sensory information has been processed.
 There is more efficient brain output when both hemispheres work together.